WellthCare

 3. Reward: You earn free money to spend at a health store, plus a micro-deposit into your retirement account.

-4. Outcome: Lower stress, fewer claims, and long-term wealth building-all from a simple walk.
+4. Outcome: Lower stress, fewer claims, and long-term wealth building—all from a walk.

-This isn't just feel-good wellness.
-It's a data-generating machine.
+This isn't feel-good fluff.
+It's a data machine.
 Over time, the platform learns which behaviors actually reduce claims for which populations.
 You can tell an employer: "Your customer service team walks in nature three times a week and files 40% fewer mental health claims."
 That's math, not marketing.

 What's Stopping You?